vmware-tanzu/service-installer-for-vmware-tanzu/aws/README.md

 **Note:** In this documentation set, a federal air-gapped environment refers to an internet-restricted environment that is compliant with standards such as FIPS and STIG.

-## Tanzu for Kubernetes Operations Deployment on Federal Air-Gapped AWS
+## Tanzu Kubernetes Grid Deployment on Federal Air-Gapped AWS

-You can use Service Installer for VMware Tanzu for STIG hardened and FIPS compliant Tanzu for Kubernetes Operations deployment on a federal air-gapped (internet-restricted) AWS environment.
+You can use Service Installer for VMware Tanzu for STIG hardened and FIPS compliant Tanzu Kubernetes Grid deployment on a federal air-gapped (internet-restricted) AWS environment.
 Service Installer for VMware Tanzu provides Terraform automation scripts and dependent binaries in a TAR file that can be easily transferred to an air-gapped environment, which can be used to deploy Tanzu for Kubernetes Operations.

 For air-gapped deployment, Service Installer for VMware Tanzu supports CloudFormation stack configuration along with Harbor installation for loading dependencies.